TristanRobitaille/OpenROAD-flow-scripts/docs/user/InstructionsForAutoTuner.md

 # Instructions for AutoTuner with Ray

-_AutoTuner_ is a "no-human-in-loop" parameter tuning framework for commercial and academic RTL-to-GDS flows.
+_AutoTuner_ is a "no-human-in-loop" parameter tuning framework for commercial and academic RTL-to-GDS flow.
 AutoTuner provides a generic interface where users can define parameter configuration as JSON objects.
 This enables AutoTuner to easily support various tools and flows.
-AutoTuner also utilizes [METRICS2.1](https://github.com/ieee-ceda-datc/datc-rdf-Metrics4ML) to capture PPA of individual search trials.
-With the abundant features of METRICS2.1, users can explore various reward functions that steer the flow autotuning to different PPA goals.
+AutoTuner also utilizes [METRICS2.1](https://github.com/ieee-ceda-datc/datc-rdf-Metrics4ML) to capture metrics of individual search trials.
+With the abundant features of METRICS2.1, users can explore various reward functions that steer the flow autotuning to different goals.
+AutoTuner can source the user-defined metrics from the RTL-to-GDS flow (stopping at a select stage) or from an RTL simulation.

 AutoTuner provides the following main functionalities.
-* Automatic hyperparameter tuning framework for OpenROAD-flow-script (ORFS)
+* Automatic RTL-to-GDS flow hyperparameter tuning framework based on the results of OpenROAD-flow-script (ORFS) or RTL simulation
 * Automatic parameter and define tuning framework for Verilog design (top-level and package) for Design Space Exploration (DSE)
 * Parametric sweeping experiments for ORFS